 Mooting provides students with the opportunity to simulate court proceedings and to apply their knowledge in a practical, hands-on environment.
 For aspiring young lawyers in particular, Mooting provides students with a platform for developing analytical, interpretational and public speaking skills.

-Thanks to the continued support of Caernarfon Criminal Justice Centre, we are privileged to hold the annual final in its main Courtroom.
+Thanks to the continued support of Caernarfon Crown Court, we are privileged to hold the annual final in its main Courtroom.